 This “End Alz” logo was designed for a family team participating in the Walk To End Alzheimer’s.
 The letters are in the shape of an elephant because it is known for its good memory and is a symbol of Alzheimer’s along with the color purple.

 Located in Northeast Portland, this upcoming farm needed a logo that looked as organic and inviting as their new business.
 Working closely with the owner, we explored a large number of typographic treatments to represent the company.
 Together, we decided that this 1960’s style letterform with ball-terminal swashes reflected his most prized produce: the scallion.

 The Business Outreach Program of Portland State University wanted a friendly and modern logo to go along with the new name; Livelihood NW.
-After a lot of exploration, the client was drawn to this logo which symbolize the mountains and rivers found in the landscape of the pacific northwest as well as the upward-trending charts it also represents.
+After a lot of exploration, the client was drawn to this logo which symbolizes the mountains and rivers found in the landscape of the Pacific Northwest as well as the upward-trending charts it also represents.

 I created a logo for an Etsy shop that sells vintage goods.
 The timeless letterforms have an old spirit to harken the aged items available in the store.

 My cousin is an incredible ceramicist and started his own pottery business.
 I saw this as an opportunity to develop a sophisticated brand to showcase his creative craftsmanship.
 This logo is meant to be versatile and not overshadow his technique but also be used as a stamp to brand a mug before it is fired for thoughtful brand placement.